Skip to main content

 Configuration

-Create or update your blnk.json configuration file.
-Learn more: Advanced configuration
+Create or update your blnk.json file.
+For configuration details, see Advanced configuration.

 blnk.json